ebruchez/ebruchez.github.io/_posts/2021-02-04-ibm-memory-typewriter.md

 It's unclear, based on this only, which machine first had an "electronic memory".
 Was it only the Mag Card II in 1973?
 Or did the 1969 machine already have such a memory?

 Checking the "Adjustment Parts Manual", which covers all Mag Card and Memory typewriters, it appears that the Mag Card also had a "planar package".
 This suggests that there is a line of machines that share a similar electronic system with the planar package in the back.
-It would make sense, of course, for IBM to not have to redesign everything from scratch.
+It would make sense, of course, for IBM to not redesign everything from scratch.

 ![Adjustment Parts Manual](/assets/posts/ibm-memory-typewriter/2x/magcard-apm.jpg){:standalone}